eric-h-st/MMM-AmbientBrightnessDetection/README.md

 Supports automatic brightsness adjutment via <i>MMM-RemoteControl</i>.

 **Notes:**
-* As of now, this has been tested with a Logitech webcam, but should work with any PI compatibale webcam.
+* As of now, this has been tested with the PI camera module and a USB Logitech webcam, but should work with any PI compatibale webcam.
 * This module does not have to be visible to operate (send notifications) and update the screen brightness.
 If visible, will show and optionally animate brightness changes.

-**Next to be added:**

-* PI camera module support

 ## Screenshots